gcohenfr/gcohenfr.github.io/_posts/2023-08-31-test-markdown.md

 ---
 layout: post
-title: Congratulations on you MSc. degree completion!!
+title: Congratulations on your MSc. degree completion!!
 subtitle:
 ---